rodrivas78/MSX/BASIC_10_Liners/TENacious_Maze_Race/readme.txt

 Collision Detection:

-- Collision detection is done by the POINT command (lines 40 and 50), which returns in the variables "N" and "C" the color values ​​under the position coordinates of each player.
+- Collision detection is done by the POINT command (lines 30 to 60), which returns in the variables "N","Q","C" and "G" the color values ​​under the position coordinates of each player.

-The controls and movements of the players are on lines 60 and 70.
+The controls and movements of the players are on lines 70 and 80.

-The main Loop of the game occurs between lines 40 and 80.
+The main Loop of the game occurs between lines 30 and 90.

 ------------------------------------------------------------------------------